stevenzolo/PersonalizedCoachOfficial/README.md

-# Personalized Coach
+# Personalized Teacher
- Official implementation of the paper: A Bi-Level Reinforcement Learning Framework for Personalized Coaching
+ Official implementation of the paper:

+ Towards Personalized Learning: A Bi-Level Reinforcement Learning Framework for Machine Teaching Human Tasks

-## A Novel Interactive Coaching Paradigm.
+## A Novel Interactive Teaching Paradigm.
 <p align="center">
   <img src="/imgs/general_bi-level_RL.png" width="400">
 </p>
-In this paper, we adopt a bi-level reinforcement learning framework to model the interaction among the coaches, the students, and the task environment.
+In this paper, we adopt a bi-level reinforcement learning framework to model the interaction among the teachers, the students, and the task environment.
 - Lower-level RL: the student agent interacts with the task environment, like a standard RL problem.
-- Higher-level RL: the coach agent observes the lower-level interaction and offers instructions to improve the student’s policy.
+- Higher-level RL: the teacher agent observes the lower-level interaction and offers instructions to improve the student’s policy.

-Depending on whether the coach can provide timely suggestions to students during the interaction, two basic problem formulations are considered:
+Depending on whether the teacher can provide timely suggestions to students during the interaction, two basic problem formulations are considered:
-Instant Coaching           |  Delayed Coaching :-------------------------:|:-------------------------:
+Instant Teaching           |  Delayed Teaching :-------------------------:|:-------------------------:
 ![](/imgs/instant_coach.png)  |  ![](/imgs/delayed_coach.png)

-- Instant Coaching: In turn-based games (such as Go), students have the opportunity to report their intended actions to the coach before taking action, thus the instruction can be adopted and evaluated _instantly_.
+- Instant Teaching: In turn-based games (such as Go), students have the opportunity to report their intended actions to the teacher before taking action, thus the instruction can be adopted and evaluated _instantly_.
-- Delayed Coaching: If the coach provides instruction after the student’s action is executed, for example in tennis training, the effectiveness can only be evaluated by _delaying_ the student’s adoption of this instruction until the next occurrence of the same task state.
+- Delayed Teaching: If the teacher provides instruction after the student’s action is executed, for example in tennis training, the effectiveness can only be evaluated by _delaying_ the student’s adoption of this instruction until the next occurrence of the same task state.